transparency-dev/trillian-tessera/README.md

     driver, err := mysql.New(ctx, db)
     driver, err := posix.New(ctx, dir, doCreate)

-	appender, shutdown, reader, err := tessera.NewAppender(ctx, driver, tessera.NewAppendOptions().
+    appender, shutdown, reader, err := tessera.NewAppender(ctx, driver, tessera.NewAppendOptions().WithCheckpointSigner(s))
-		WithCheckpointSigner(s, a...))
 }
 ```

 See the documentation for each storage implementation to understand the parameters that each takes.
 Each of these `New` calls are variadic functions, which is to say they take any number of trailing arguments.
 The optional arguments that can be passed in allow Tessera behaviour to be tuned.
-Take a look at the functions in the `trillian-tessera` root package named `With*`, e.g. [`WithBatching`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera#WithBatching) to see the available options are how they should be used.
+Take a look at the methods named `With*` on the `AppendOptions` struct in the root package, e.g. [`WithBatching`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#AppendOptions.WithBatching) to see the available options are how they should be used.

 The final part of configuring this storage object is to set up the addition features that you want to use.
 These optional libraries can be used to provide common log behaviours.